"Myria is the dark heart of Ithria... a realm of

-Myria is contained almost entirely within the Shattered Mountains, the roughest, most broken group peaks and badlands on the continent.
+Myria is contained almost entirely within a vast swath of jungle surrounded by the Shattered Mountains, the roughest, most broken group peaks and badlands on the continent.
 Spire-like peaks and deep trenches rise and fall with frightening regularity.
 Sheer cliffs and deep ravines are common.
 The fact that every valley and gully is filled with thick jungle and the deep, churning rivers are home to exotic and dangerous marine life makes this the most difficult region to travel.
-It is impossible to travel through Myria with horses or wagons and most non-Myrians, on foot, are lucky to make 20 kilometers per day.
-And much of the travel takes place beneath a canopy of branches and leaves overhead that all but block out the suns.
+It is impossible to travel through the Shattered Mountains and much of Myria with horses or wagons and most non-Myrians, on foot, are lucky to make 20 kilometers per day.
+Much of the travel takes place beneath a canopy of branches and leaves overhead that all but block out the suns.
 However, when the unfortunate traveler stops to rest on a hilltop and takes a look around, he must marvel at the awesome beauty surrounding him.
 Myria is a tropical paradise.
 Thick foliage bursts with brightly colored flowers.
 And the canopy of trees, when viewed from above, is an emerald ocean.
 Myria is a warm, tropical rainforest and experiences virtually no winter.
 It is home to diverse fauna and flora including many species found only in this region - jungle pipe and the horrax, for example.

 Myria is also home to a number of active volcanoes.
 The Shattered Mountains are volcanic and Myria is home to at least 70 volcanoes.
 These adds to the hazards that face travelers to this region.